syncfusion-content/javascript-docs/js/api/ejDateTimePicker.md

-Set the jquery validation rules in DateTimePicker.
+Set the jQuery validation rules in DateTimePicker.